Member states of the Commonwealth of Nations

 The Commonwealth was first officially formed in 1926 when the Balfour Declaration of the Imperial Conference recognised the full sovereignty of Dominions.
-Known as the "British Commonwealth", the original and therefore earliest members were Australia, Canada, the Irish Free State, Newfoundland, New Zealand, South Africa, and the United Kingdom.
+Known as the British Commonwealth of Nations, the original and therefore earliest members were Australia, Canada, the Irish Free State, Newfoundland, New Zealand, South Africa, and the United Kingdom.
 It was re-stated by the 1930 conference and incorporated in the Statute of Westminster the following year (although Australia and New Zealand did not adopt the statute until 1942 and 1947, respectively).
 In 1949, the London Declaration marked the birth of the modern Commonwealth and the adoption of its present name.
-The members have a combined population of 2.6 billion, almost a third of the world's population, of whom 1.21 billion live in India, and 95% live in Africa and Asia combined.
+The members have a combined population of 2.6 billion, almost a third of the world's population, of whom 1.419 billion live in India, and 95% live in Africa and Asia combined.

-The most recent members to join were the Francophone African nations of Gabon and Togo on 29 June 2022, who along with Mozambique and Rwanda are unusual in not having a historical constitutional relationship with the United Kingdom or other Commonwealth states.
+The most recent members to join were the Francophone African nations of Gabon and Togo on 29 June 2022, who along with Mozambique and Rwanda, are unusual in not having a historical constitutional relationship with the United Kingdom or other Commonwealth states.

-As of 2025, fifteen of the member states are Commonwealth realms, with the Head of the Commonwealth as their heads of state, five others are monarchies with their own individual monarchs (Brunei (since 1984), Eswatini (formerly Swaziland from 1968 to 2018), Lesotho (since 1966), Malaysia (since 1963), and Tonga (since 1970)), and the rest are republics.
+As of 2026, fifteen of the member states are Commonwealth realms, with the Head of the Commonwealth as their heads of state, five others are monarchies with their own individual monarchs (Brunei (since 1984), Eswatini (since 1968; formerly Swaziland), Lesotho (since 1966), Malaysia (since 1963), and Tonga (since 1970)), and the rest are republics.

 The Republic of Ireland (as of 1949 according to the Commonwealth; 1936 according to the Irish government) and Zimbabwe (2003) are former members of the Commonwealth.
 Zimbabwe is in the process of trying to return to its membership of the Commonwealth since Emmerson Mnangagwa became President of Zimbabwe when Robert Mugabe was overthrown in the 2017 Zimbabwean coup d'etat.